How Crypto Loan Collateral Works

 A Collateralized Crypto Loan

-This is also known as a crypto secured loan, and this is the most common type of crypto loan.
-This crypto loan method gives the borrower more time to utilize the loan and profit from it before returning the borrowed capital.
+This is also known as a "crypto-secured loan," and this is the most common type of crypto loan.
+This way of getting a crypto loan gives the borrower more time to use the money and make money from it before giving back the borrowed money.

-In most cases, the borrower faces more risk due to the probability of liquidation amidst market swings.
+Most of the time, the borrower faces more risk because there is a chance that the loan will be liquidated when the market changes.
 The only risks the lender may face are the risks of smart contract exploitation or dishonest mediators.

 How does it work?
 Let's talk about the collateral itself.
 There are a few things to note, namely: